Bradley-Buchner/worm_synergy/README.md

 ### Output
 For any pair of gene perturbations, the model outputs predicted relative frequencies for antagonistic, additive, and synergistic lifespan effects.
 These predictions can be interpreted as a probability distribution over expected genetic interaction effects, and can be used to prioritize candidate gene pairs for experimental validation.

-TO-DO:
-* make a visualization of the model
-* describe how to interact with the model
-* something about AI-guided discovery

-Link to SynergyGT guide: []

 Link to model Demo: []

 Link to exploratory tool/notebook: []